vrugtehagel/sn/README.md

 The matching cases above require looking up earlier pixels already processed.
 In some cases, these pixels are outside the boundary of the image, either on the left, right, or top.

-If a pixel goes out-of-bounds on the left or right, the value of the pixel is looked up by wrapping back onto the other side of the image, one row above or below the pixel in question.
+If a pixel goes out-of-bounds on the left or right, the value of the pixel is looked up by wrapping back onto the other side of the image, one row above or below the pixel in question respectively.
 If a pixel is out of bounds at the top of the image, such wrapping isn't possible; then the default color, i.e. the first in the palette, is returned.

 In practice, this means that the color for a pixel at (x, y) can be looked up using the index, `y * width + x`, even if `x` is negative or exceeds `width`.
 The only required condition is that that index is non-negative.
 For this type of image, this often behaves desirably; images with a solid background color already technically "wrap", so this works well in practice and slightly simplifies processing.